bruceemartin/mapreduce/README.md

 mapreduce
 =========

-Contains map reduce code for Hadoop
+Contains map reduce code for Hadoop.

+This currently includes:

+shortestPath	a Java implementation of Lin's shortest path MR algorithm